 Any person who makes an in-kind contribution shall, at the time of making the contribution, place a fair market value on the contribution.
 In-kind contributions are subject to contribution limitations.
 Travel conveyed upon private aircraft shall be valued at the actual cost of per person commercial air travel for the same or a substantially similar route.

-(Section 106.055, F.S., and Division of Elections Opinion 09-08)
+[F.S.
+106.055, F.S., and Division of Elections Opinion 09-08]

-Cash Contributions

-A candidate may not accept an aggregate cash contribution or contribution by means of a cashier's check from the same contributor in excess of \$50 per election.
+Cash Contributions - A candidate may not accept an aggregate cash contribution or contribution by means of a cashier's check from the same contributor in excess of \$50 per election.
+A money order or traveler's check is not considered cash.